Kaaviya Thalaivan (soundtrack)

 Kaaviya Thalaivan is the 2014 soundtrack album to the Tamil historical fiction film of the same name, written and directed by Vasanthabalan.
 It stars Prithviraj Sukumaran, Siddharth, Vedhika and Anaika Soti in the lead roles.
 A. R. Rahman has composed the original songs and score for the film.
 Being a period film, the music of film reflects the sounds during the 1920s pre-Independence Indian era.
-The album marks poet Vaali's last lyrical work for this A. R. Rahman musical film.
+The album marks poet Vaalee's last lyrical work for this A. R. Rahman musical film.
 Prior to recording the original songs, Rahman carried out a research for six months for the music.
 Majority of the tracks were recorded by nine months, beginning from October 2012.
 Every song in the film has an underlying concept that justifies the screenplay.
 Prior to the album release, three tracks "Vaanga Makka Vaanga", "Yaarumilla" and "Aye Mr. Minor!" were released as singles on 1 September, 1 October and 17 October.
-The original version of the album that released on 31 October 2014 was aired through Suryan FM.
+The original version of the album that released on 19 August 2014 was aired through Suryan FM.